chief15092009/Australia-Federal-Court/Rules of Procedure/Appellate Division/Civil Appeal Rules.md

 ### Quorum

-**Rule 7.9 -** Three justices constitute a quorum of the court; a panel may not be formed without quorum, nor shall an appeal be heard without it.
+**Rule 7.9 -** Three judges constitute a quorum of the court; a panel may not be formed without quorum, nor shall an appeal be heard without it.

 ### Stay of Proceeding

-**Rule 7.10 -** Unless otherwise stipulated by these rules, a panel justice may, on terms the panel justice considers appropriate, order that all or part of the proceedings, including execution, in the cause or matter from which the appeal has been taken are stayed in whole or in part.
+**Rule 7.10 -** Unless otherwise stipulated by these rules, a panel judge may, on terms the panel judge considers appropriate, order that all or part of the proceedings, including execution, in the cause or matter from which the appeal has been taken are stayed in whole or in part.

-**Rule 7.11 -** Unless otherwise stipulated by these rules, after an appeal has been decided, a panel justice may, on terms the panel justice considers appropriate, order that all or part of the proceedings, including execution, in the cause or matter from which the appeal was taken are stayed and the panel justice may make any other order to preserve the rights of the parties pending further proceedings.
+**Rule 7.11 -** Unless otherwise stipulated by these rules, after an appeal has been decided, a panel judge may, on terms the panel judge considers appropriate, order that all or part of the proceedings, including execution, in the cause or matter from which the appeal was taken are stayed and the panel judge may make any other order to preserve the rights of the parties pending further proceedings.

 **Rule 7.12 -** A panel may dismiss as abandoned the appeal of an appellant who fails to comply with an order made under Rule 7.10.